aerospike/aerospike-client-python/doc/aerospike.rst

                 * **consistency_level** default consistency level policy for this client
                 * **replica** default replica policy for this client
                 * **commit_level** default commit level policy for this client
             * **shm** a :class:`dict` with optional shared-memory cluster tending parameters.
 Shared-memory cluster tending is on if the :class:`dict` is provided.
+If multiple clients are instantiated talking to the same cluster the *shm* cluster-tending should be used.
                 * **max_nodes** maximum number of nodes allowed.
 Pad so new nodes can be added without configuration changes (default: 16)
                 * **max_namespaces** similarly pad (default: 8)
                 * **takeover_threshold_sec** take over tending if the cluster hasn't been checked for this many seconds (default: 30)